 If the child is suffering from a serious injury, the professional must seek medical attention immediately from accident and emergency services and must inform LA children's social care, and the duty consultant paediatrician at the hospital.

 Where abuse is alleged, suspected or confirmed in a child admitted to hospital, the child must not be discharged until:

 - LA children's social care local to the hospital and the child's home address (may be two different LA children's social care) are notified by telephone that there are child protection concerns;

-- A strategy meeting/discussion has been held, which should then include relevant hospital and other agency professionals.
+- A strategy meeting/discussion has been held, which should then include relevant hospital and other practitioner from other relevant agencies.